xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 Some time ago I attended a remote workshop titled "Model Calibration and Parameter Estimation with JuliaSim Model Optimizer" by the [JuliaHub](https://juliahub.com/company/about-us/) team, specifically [Jacob Vaverka](https://jvaverka.com/) and [Dr. Christopher Rackauckas](https://chrisrackauckas.com/).

 [JuliaSim](https://juliahub.com/products/juliasim/) is a cloud-hosted platform for physical simulation.
 It combines a vast array of bleeding edge [SciML](https://sciml.ai/) techniques, acausal equation-based digital twin modeling and simulation and is powered by the [Julia](https://julialang.org/) programming language.
 It is preview-only software in the time of writing this post (December 2022).

-JuliaSim produces surrogates of blackbox (and regular) dynamical systems using [Continuous Time Echo State Networks](https://arxiv.org/pdf/2010.04004.pdf) (CTESNs).
+JuliaSim produces surrogates of blackbox (and regular) dynamical systems using [Continuous Time Echo State Networks (CTESNs) [^1].
 This technique allows, amongst other features, for implicit training in parameter space to stabilize the ill-conditioning present in stiff systems.

 You can leverage these surrogates to accelerate the process and there's a variety of techniques for quantifying uncertainty and noise (see the virtual populations below).
 You can use JuliaSim for parameter estimation and optimal control, which is what this post is about.